-- Be respectful in all communications and blogs related to or referencing a camp, its campers and/or other staff and volunteers.
+- Be respectful in all communications and blogs related to or referencing the organization, its members and/or other staff and volunteers.

-- Not post pictures or names of girls or volunteers, nor may they post comments or descriptions about any specific Girl Scouts.
+- Do not post pictures or names of any Girl Scout girls, volunteers or parents, nor may they post comments or descriptions about any specific Girl Scouts.

-- Not link their web pages or blogs to any site or blog that does not meet these requirements.
+- Do not link web pages or blogs to any site or blog that does not meet these requirements.

-Although volunteers develop trusting relationships with girls as part of their volunteer role, the Girl Scouts of Western Ohio does not allow the exchange of electronic communication between volunteers and girls, except related to official Girl Scout activities or business.
+Although volunteers develop trusting relationships with Girl Scout girls and adults as part of their volunteer role, Girl Scouts of Western Ohio does not allow the exchange of electronic communication between volunteers and girls, except related to official Girl Scout activities or business.

-In addition, the Girl Scouts of Western Ohio does not encourage or condone the exchange of information through electronic communication between Girl Scouts and former volunteers, even after the volunteer has completed their assignment by the council.
+In addition, Girl Scouts of Western Ohio does not encourage or condone the exchange of information through electronic communication between Girl Scout girls and former volunteers, even after the volunteer has completed their assignment by the council.